Low Vision and Legal Blindness Terms and Descriptions

 Low Vision vs. Legal Blindness

-"Legal blindness" is a definition developed by the United States government to determine eligibility for vocational training, rehabilitation, schooling, disability benefits, low vision devices, and tax exemption programs.
+"Legal blindness" is a definition used by the United States government to determine eligibility for vocational training, rehabilitation, schooling, disability benefits, low vision devices, and tax exemption programs.
 It's not a functional low vision definition and doesn't tell us very much at all about what a person can and cannot see.

 Part 1 of the U.S. definition of legal blindness states this about visual acuity: